demisto/content/Packs/EmailRepIO/README.md

 ### emailrepio-email-address-report
 ***
-Report email address to EmailRepIO
+Reports a malicious email address to EmailRepIO.
+You tag the type of malicious activity associated with the email address.
+The date of the malicious activity defaults to the current time unless otherwise specified.

 #### Base Command